Sharky90/100-days-of-code/r1-log.md

 //Day 52 November 15.
 Friday//
 Created my first Django application and learned about "Views" and how to use them...
 Awesome day ... 🤣💻
 #100DaysOfCode

+//Day 53 November 16.
+Saturday//
+Did a challenge task of creating a new project and Django app, learned how to run the server.
+As I see there is a difference between using a string of html code instead of a normal string.🙂
+#100DaysOfCode